Jonathan Dollimore

-Jonathan G Dollimore (born 1948) is a British philosopher and critic in the fields of Renaissance literature (especially drama), gender studies, queer theory (queer studies), history of ideas, death studies, decadence, and cultural theory.
+Jonathan Gregory Dollimore (born 1948) is a British philosopher and critic in the fields of Renaissance literature (especially drama), gender studies, queer theory (queer studies), history of ideas, death studies, decadence, and cultural theory.
 He is the author of four academic books, a memoir, and numerous academic articles.
 With Alan Sinfield he was the co-editor of and key contributor to Political Shakespeare, and the co-originator of the critical practice known as cultural materialism.
 Dollimore is credited with making major interventions in debates on sexuality and desire, Renaissance literary culture, art and censorship, and cultural theory.

 Early life

 Dollimore was born in 1948 in Leighton Buzzard, England.
-After leaving school at fifteen he took a job operating a lathe in a car factory, and spent much of his spare time riding motorbikes at high speeds.
-At sixteen he suffered a serious road accident that necessitated a lengthy stay in hospital; it was during this period of convalescence that Dollimore decided to become a writer.
-He spent four years as a reporter for a local newspaper before taking an A-level in English at Luton College of Technology, followed by a BA in English and Philosophy at Keele University.
-Dollimore achieved first class honours, but found the teaching, particularly of philosophy, uninspiring.
+After leaving school at the age of 15, he took a job operating a lathe in a car factory, and spent much of his spare time riding motorbikes at high speeds.
+At 16, he suffered a serious road accident that necessitated a lengthy stay in hospital; it was during this period of convalescence that Dollimore decided to become a writer.
+He spent four years as a reporter for a local newspaper before taking an A-level in English at Luton College of Technology, followed by a BA degree in English and Philosophy at Keele University.
+Dollimore achieved first-class honours, but found the teaching, particularly of philosophy, uninspiring.
 He later wrote: "I was discovering back then that philosophy was not only more important than the academic study of it allowed, but that as a subject it needed to be turned against the academy which diminished it.
-That became the basis of everything I subsequently wrote".
+That became the basis of everything I subsequently wrote."

 Career

-In 1974 Dollimore began a PhD at Bedford College, University of London (now part of Royal Holloway, University of London), but abandoned his projected thesis after little more than a year when he took up a lectureship at the University of Sussex.
-However, he was awarded his PhD in 1984 when the University of London allowed him to submit his first book, Radical Tragedy: Religion, Ideology, and Power in the Drama of Shakespeare and his Contemporaries in lieu of a thesis.
+In 1974, Dollimore began a PhD at Bedford College, University of London (now part of Royal Holloway, University of London), but abandoned his projected thesis after little more than a year when he took up a lectureship at the University of Sussex.
+However, he was awarded his PhD in 1984 when the University of London allowed him to submit his first book, Radical Tragedy: Religion, Ideology, and Power in the Drama of Shakespeare and his Contemporaries, in lieu of a thesis.
 To meet university regulations, the book was required to be housed inside a cardboard box identical in colour and size to a conventional thesis.
 In 1991, now a Reader at the University of Sussex, Dollimore co-founded with his then-partner Alan Sinfield the Centre for the Study of Sexual Dissidence, which, as he later recalled, was met with horror by some commentators: "One Tory MP said that the University should be shut down, disinfected AND subjected to the financial equivalent of carpet bombing.
 An opinion writer in The Sun newspaper agreed, but added that the carpet bombs should be real".
 Dollimore later became Professor of English and Related Literature at the University of York.